In this tutorial, you will see how you can implement data quality rules in Semarchy xDM to standardize your data and detect duplicates.

 Modify the AuthorEmployee stepper

-Before you deploy your changes, you need to modify the AuthorEmployee stepper to enable the validations and enrichers that you defined in the previous steps.
+Before you deploy your changes, you need to modify the AuthorEmployee stepper to enable the validations and enrichers that you defined in the previous sections.

-1. Go to Entities > Employee > Steppers in the Model Design View, and then double-click AuthorEmployees.
+1. Go to Entities > Employee > Steppers in the Model Design view, and double-click AuthorEmployees.

 1. Configure the validations to perform on stepper finish: